 There's no default status defined for fixed issue.
 You'll have to specify it if you want to enable auto closure of issues.

-#1 Updated by Jean-Philippe Lang almost 11 years ago
+#1 Updated by Jean-Philippe Lang about 11 years ago

 Happy new year Todd !